 You have until 5:30 PM on Tuesday, October 24, 2017, to vote in the Board election and on the ballot issue.
 You can vote by:

 - Electronic Voting.
 Follow the link at www.wholefoods.coop from your computer or from the designated computer at the Co-op.
 The login is the first initial and last name of the eligible voter (the first person named on the membership); the password is the eligible voter’s Owner number (needs to be a five digit number so, for example, Owner 131 uses 00131).
 Electronic voting is monitored and certified by Votenet to ensure voter anonymity and the integrity of the election process.
 Votenet has received a list of active Owner names and Owner numbers only; no contact information on Owners has been transmitted to Votenet.
 OR

 - Paper ballot – mail or delivery options.
 A dual-envelope system for paper ballots is required by statute to ensure voter anonymity and the integrity of the election process.
 Required envelopes, along with a printed copy of the ballot, candidate profiles, and paper ballot instructions, are available at the Customer Service Counter or, upon advance request, will be mailed to eligible voters.
-Paper ballots in the required envelopes must be delivered to WFC no later than 9 PM on Monday, September 21, 2015.
-OR
+Paper ballots in the required envelopes must be delivered to WFC no later than 5:30 PM on Tuesday, October 24, 2017.

 Owners of Whole Foods Co-op/WFC are eligible to run for the Board of Directors.
 An owner is the person named first on the WFC stock certificate or membership application.
 If the second person named chooses to run, the first person may, in writing to WFC, request the Board approve a transfer of ownership.

 Each candidate was asked to respond to the following questions:

 - Why would you like to serve on the Board of Directors of WFC?

 - Describe any volunteer or paid experiences relevant to your service as a Co-op Board member.
 What skills or experience will you bring to this Board?